aiven/aiven-operator/docs/docs/installation/kubectl.md

 ---
-title: "Installing with kubectl"
+title: "Install with kubectl"
-linkTitle: "Installing with kubectl"
+linkTitle: "Install with kubectl"
 weight: 15
 ---